EmiAoki/covid-19-data-analysis/README.md

 ------

-They are used for my MS thesis which focuses on analysis of city-level Covid-19 cases using demographic and geographic data.
+They are used for my MS thesis which focuses on analysis of city-level Covid-19 cases using demographic and geographic data of the state of Wisconsin.